NochexDevTeam/Nochex-Script-Monitor/README.md

 Once activated, the plugin will automatically start monitoring scripts on your site.
 You can access the monitoring interface from the WordPress admin dashboard to view detected scripts and any changes.

 ## Uninstallation
-To uninstall the plugin, deactivate it from the 'Plugins' menu and delete the `my-wordpress-plugin` folder.
+To uninstall the plugin, deactivate it from the 'Plugins' menu and delete the `ncx-script-monitor` folder.
 The uninstall script will handle the cleanup of any stored data related to monitored scripts.

 ## Contributing
 If you would like to contribute to this plugin, please fork the repository and submit a pull request with your changes.

-## License
-This plugin is licensed under the MIT License.
-See the LICENSE file for more information.